noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 28/6/2021 16:15 someone saying that is a Mafia just threat me to hit me and put me in the wheel chair.

 - 29/6/2021 06:31 Dream injection heavy stalking sleep deprivation electroshock.
-Torture for Francesca is an addiction.
+Torture for Francesca is an addiction, but in her mind because she is the chief she thinks to be judged but considered as a mental sick woman.
 I've lost all my hairs in front of who I was considered my friends when I was young in Genoa.
 I've lost them because of torture.
 NO ONE SAY NOTHING.
 Some of them, for them surnames, for the penrose, they have been used to do coercion.
 They are tortured who torture.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)